Francois-Coleongco/MFSC/README.md

 testing credentials:

-username: henry
+username: `henry`

-password: swabber
+password: `swabber`

-Don't ask why I picked the names, for some reason I was of superman then cotton swabs.
+Don't ask why I picked the names, for some reason I was thinking of superman then shortly after, cotton swabs.

 Follow the prompts given on client side and quit server by pressing `q` and `enter` when done :)